As an Amazon affiliate I earn from qualifying purchase at NO extra cost to you

 Family Factors:

 Children raised in a family of overweight people, are more likely to put on weight.
 Especially, if they have access to high-caloric foods that are easy to access.
-Furthermore, physical activity is not encouraged.
+Furthermore, physical activity is not encouraged, and cellulite deposits increase.
 They have no one to model healthy behaviors in terms of food.

 Psychological Factors: